site2site/site2site.github.io/lectures/week2/javascript.md

 ## AJAX and JSON

-### For example, let's use the jQuery AJAX function to grab the posts from the Site to Site tumblr:
+### The jQuery AJAX call retrieves data in JSON format and does the conversion to a Javascript object for you, so you can call it's attributes using dot notation.

 	var target_url = "http://api.tumblr.com/v2/blog/site-to-site.tumblr.com/posts";